wbernard/Memorado/README.md

 deck_id: uuid created on initialisation

-## CI Build (Not recommended)

-If you want to quickly test FlashCards you can grab the latest CI build [here](https://nightly.link/fkinoshita/FlashCards/workflows/flatpak/main).
-Then you need to unzip the archive's content and install the application with the command `flatpak install flashcards.flatpak`.

 ## Code of conduct

-Flash Cards follows the GNOME project [Code of Conduct](./code-of-conduct.md).
+Memorado follows the GNOME project [Code of Conduct](./code-of-conduct.md).
 All communications in project spaces, such as the issue tracker are expected to follow it.